Quick summary

 Per rollam decision-making

 Per rollam decision making can be allowed by the statutes and it is only recommended to have this possibility enshrined in the statutes.
 This will allow voting in cases where the meeting does not have the required number of owners (votes) or where other circumstances (such as lockdown) arise where a meeting of owners is not possible.
-If this option is not provided for in the statutes, it is possible for the convener of the meeting to propose a per rollam vote within one month of the date on which the unsuccessful meeting was called (i.e. one where only a small number of owners met).
+If this option is not provided for in the statutes, it is possible for the convener of the meeting to propose a per rollam vote within one month of the date on which an unsuccessful meeting was called (i.e. one where only a small number of owners met).

 The unit owner must make a statement (including the day, month and year on which the statement was made) and affix his signature to the document containing the full text of the draft decision.
 The approval of a majority of the votes of all unit owners is required to pass a resolution outside a meeting of the owners’ association, unless the bylaws require a higher number of votes.
 Subsequently, the statutory body shall notify the unit owners in writing of the outcome of the decision outside the meeting and, where appropriate, add the content of the resolution adopted.